The

 number of hydrating water molecules.
 Its action can be antagonised in the ion

 pore region of the Na channel, by neurotoxines.
-The regulation of sodium activity in

 the blood depends on its interaction with proteins.
 Sodium chemical activity